ddns-so/docs/README.md

 }
 ```

-## Reverse Parse
+## Reverse Resolution

-this method can reverse parse an ETH-address.
+This method can return reverse resolution records of an ETH address.

 HTTP method: GET